Ignite-Laboratories/JanOS/core/sys/spark/E3S0 - Spark Maps.md

 language, just with different _verbs._  For example - JSON "quotes" data, while XML "tags" elements.
 SQL "queries" data, while ZIP "compresses" it.
 Marshallers "serialize" data, while algorithms "calculate" a result.

-All _wildly_ different, but abstractly similar - verbs which _identify_ some kind of logic.
+All _wildly_ different, but abstractly similar - verbs which _identify_ some perspective of logic.

-    tl;dr - you can parse many perspectives of the same serialized data
+    tl;dr - an intelligent parser, such as a Human, can identify many perspectives of the same input

 Because of this, I was able to distill the entire concept of "communicating" data into a very simple format, which I call a "Spark Map."
 The idea is that key data should always be Human-_identifiable_, even if the stored value is _Machine_-readable.